Noon Kiwanis Blog

 At our February 11th Lynden Noon Kiwanis meeting, we heard from Shannon Elmendorf, Director of Community Resilience & Opportunity at Whatcom Community Foundation.
 She presented an overview of the wonderful work the Foundation does, ‘amplifying Whatcom philanthropy‘ by way of:

-Nonprofit Support
+• Nonprofit Support

-Assisting Interested Donors Identify Local Needs
+• Assisting Interested Donors Identify Local Needs

-Initiatives Building for the Needs in Whatcom County
+• Initiatives Building for the Needs in Whatcom County

 Skookum Kids Presentation

-During our January 14th, 2026 Lynden Noon Kiwanis meeting, we heard from Ray Deck III about Skookum Kids, a nonprofit organization committed to smoothing out the transition process for kids moving through the foster care program while their biological families work to become the better parents they strive to be.
-Serving now eight counties in the Pacific northwest region of Washington, Skookum has been easing this transition into foster care for the last 10 years and boast a 87% reunification rate of those children back with their birth families.
-Providing a ‘landing’ temporary shelter while their case workers find them the best foster home they can within 72 hours, Skookum also provides support and counseling to the children themselves, their foster families and their biological families to build stronger and more success homes.
+During our January 14th, 2026 Lynden Noon Kiwanis meeting, we heard from Ray Deck III about Skookum Kids, a nonprofit organization committed to smoothing out the transition process of kids moving through the foster care program while their biological families work to become the better parents they strive to be.
+Serving now eight counties in the Pacific northwest region of Washington, Skookum has been easing this transition into foster care for the last 10 years and boast an 87% reunification rate of those children back with their birth families.
+Providing a ‘landing’ temporary shelter while their case workers find them the best foster home they can within 72 hours, Skookum also provides support and counseling to the children themselves, their foster families and their biological families to build stronger and more success family units.
 Successfully reunited families are rewarded with a family camp experience called Family Night Out held the last weekend of summer break.
-Lynden Noon Kiwanis supports the endeavors of Skookum kids and we hope you might consider do so also!
+Lynden Noon Kiwanis supports the endeavors of Skookum Kids and we hope you might consider do so also!

 Tour of Technic Training Center